-From 31 August of this year, a "named person" will be appointed to monitor the welfare of every child in Scotland.
+The Scottish government wants to appoint a "named person" to monitor the welfare of every child in Scotland.

-Opponents of the scheme are attempting to have it quashed by the law courts, arguing that the legislation amounts to a "Big Brother" scheme that will undermine parents, breach a family's right to privacy and divert resources away from children who are genuinely vulnerable.
+Opponents of the scheme had been attempting to have it quashed by the law courts, arguing that the legislation amounts to a "Big Brother" scheme that will undermine parents, breach privacy and divert resources away from children who are genuinely vulnerable.

-But many children's charities say the scheme will help ensure more cases of child abuse and neglect are uncovered and dealt with.
+But many children's charities say named person will help ensure more cases of child abuse and neglect are uncovered and dealt with.

 So what is the named person scheme, and why is it so controversial?